SymfonyCasts/vue/sfcasts/ep1/shared-css.md

 Oh, and Webpack is mad because, of course, this needs to be a *function*.
 That's better.

-Now, copy `asideClass`, paste and call it `contentClass()`.
+Copy `asideClass()`, paste and call it `contentClass()`.
 For this one, when we're collapsed, use `col-xs-12 col-11` so that it takes up *almost* all of the space.
-And then when it's not collapsed, use the normal  `col-xs-12`, `col-9` so that it shares the space.
+And then when it's not collapsed, use the normal `col-xs-12 col-9` so that it shares the space.

 Perfect!
-Except, ESLint isn't super happy about this `computed` option.
-It says:
+Well... no, not perfect: ESLint isn't happy about this `computed` option:

 > The `computed` property should be above the `methods` property.